asparuhkostov/tuner/README.md

 ## Integrations 🔌

-- Official api for `Discogs` - to fetch vinyl record data such as name, release data and a link to a cover image.
+- Official API for `Discogs` - to fetch album information such as name, release data and a link to a cover image.
 - Screenscraping for `Amazon`, `Ebay`, `Value Your Music` and `The Records corner` to get a price range for the queried album.

 ## Structure 🏗